School District of Palm Beach County

 SDPBC’s Promising Practice: Increasing Equitable Access to High-quality Materials and Instruction

-Building on the work of the strategic plan, SDPBC decided to focus on three key pillars: increasing access to accelerated coursework, leveraging culturally responsive instructional practices, and providing high-quality instructional materials — to address equity as an action.
-These three pillars determine and prioritize the district’s approach to moving the needle on equity gaps (Fig. 1).
+Building on the work of the strategic plan, SDPBC decided to focus on three key pillars: increasing access to accelerated coursework, leveraging culturally responsive instructional practices, and providing high-quality instructional materials — to address access and opportunity as an action.
+These three pillars determine and prioritize the district’s approach to moving the needle on access and opportunity gaps (Fig. 1).

-Additionally, the district embarked on a year-long process to develop an Equity Policy, developed in collaboration with the Palm Beach County School Board, representatives from school leadership, teachers, and students to outline the districts’ commitments.
+Additionally, the district embarked on a year-long process to develop an Access and Opportunity Policy, developed in collaboration with the Palm Beach County School Board, representatives from school leadership, teachers, and students to outline the districts’ commitments.
 The policy was adopted by the Board in October 2018.

 FIG. 1 | SDPBC’S THREE PILLAR APPROACH